 Medical Records: Privacy & HIPAA

-In keeping with HIPAA and the Medical Center Rights & Responsibilities of Patients and Medical Center Staff, the Medical Center will consistently strive to respect personal privacy and confidentiality of information and records regarding patient care.
+In keeping with HIPAA and the Medical Center Rights & Responsibilities of Patients and Medical Center Staff, St. Vincent’s Medical Center will consistently strive to respect personal privacy and confidentiality of information and records regarding patient care.
 Protected Health Information will only be used and disclosed in accordance with hospital policies and State and Federal laws to maintain privacy of individually identifiable health information.

 Each patient should expect to receive a Notice of Information Practices at the time of registration, a document describing how personal medical information may be used and disclosed and how to access such information.